JunLiuLab/SIMPLEs2020/README.md

 * Can be downloaded from the Zenodo: https://doi.org/10.5281/zenodo.3958371

 ## Explanations about the mESC data and hECS data in Zenodo.
+NOTE: Links below to GitHub might be broken.
+Please see the corresponding codes and data in the Zenodo.
 * mESC (Deng's) data
   * I used this dataset to show that:
     *  1) SIMPLEs can discover subtypes of cells.
 TSNE plot of imputed data